-Now we’re coming across schools who can’t find the teachers they need, and teachers who are not excited by the vacancies within reach.
+Schools come to us for many reasons, not least because they are unable to find the teachers they need, and we come across many teachers who are not excited by the vacancies within their reach.
 It’s frustrating, to say the least.

 It may seem obvious, but sometimes the perfect job isn’t down the road, but it could be hundreds of miles away.
 If you’re in a position to move for work, the world quite literally can open up in front of you.